 - Nutrition information is estimated.

 - Larger shrimp can be used but I was trying to duplicate the authentic Bonefish Grill size.
+Larger shrimp may take a bit more time to cook.

 Made this recipe last night.
 Delicious!
 So easy and fast.
 Will definitely make again.
 May try this recipe with boneless chicken.
 Not everyone in my family likes shrimp.